-Many experienced accounting and finance professionals prefer business consultant jobs for their inherent flexibility.
-Another attraction is the way this career path can lead to interesting opportunities.
+Many experienced accounting and finance professionals prefer business consultant jobs for their inherent flexibility, but another attraction is how this career path can lead to interesting opportunities.
 If you have a strong accounting and finance background, you have a head start when it comes to exploring business consultant jobs.
 Why not put those data analysis and critical thinking skills you earned as an accountant, controller, financial analyst or compliance specialist to good use in a new environment?

 As regulations evolve, the landscape keeps changing for professionals pursuing business consultant jobs that focus on fraud, compliance and risk.
-According to a Robert Half Management Resources survey, one in five chief financial officers surveyed reported increased challenges in managing compliance-related initiatives.
+According to research from Robert Half Management Resources, the compliance burden is growing at most companies.
 For public companies, big money may be at stake if they are unable to comply with all the regulations and directives that apply.
-Can you apply your skills to helping businesses comply with Canadian financial regulations and standards?
+Can you apply your skills to helping businesses comply with the Sarbanes-Oxley Act and similar regulations?

 Fraud and risk